 The results are promising.
 With wide geographical coverage area of the project an estimated 50,000 individuals have benefitted from the project.
 The interventions have paved the way for future efforts to enhance food and nutritional security in the region.
 The potential for scaling out this model to other vulnerable communities is significant.
 Based on the experience form the past two years, this approach could be replicated in similar agro-ecologies and extended to areas of Bihar, Chhattisgarh, Uttar Pradesh, Assam, and Tripura states in east India.

 During a workshop over the summer, more than 200 delegates came to Odisha to take stock of the multi-year project.
 Several high-level officials were also present, including Chief Secretary and Agricultural Commissioner Shri.
 Gagan Kumar Dhal and Principal Secretary Dr. Saurabh Garg, both from the Odisha’s Department of Agricultural and Farmers’ Empowerment.

 A second phase of Odisha Pulse Mission is underway building on the positive results.
 It will take place in partnership with the Institute on Management of Agricultural Extension, Odisha University of Agriculture and Technology, and State Seed Corporation.
 Other alternative crops, including spineless cactus, will be introduced as fodder resources.

 With this extension, ICARDA has reiterated its commitment to boost the resilience of farmers and farming systems in Odisha, using science-based innovations.

-The project is managed by ICARDA’s senior scientist Ashutosh Sarker, Head of ICARDA’s Food Legume Research Platform and Coordinator of the South Asia and China Regional Program.
+Odisha Pulse Mission (Ph-I and Ph-II) projects are managed by ICARDA’s Scientist and Odisha Projects Manager, Dr. Nigamananda Swain, and Dr. Ashutosh Sarker, Head of ICARDA’s Food Legume Research Platform and Coordinator of South Asia and China Regional Program.